Crown-Commercial-Service/conclave-cii-api/README.md

 ## Nomenclature

-- **OrganisationSchemeIdentifier**: identifier used for an organisation with a scheme
+- **OrganisationSchemeIdentifier**: An organisation is an entity which may include multiple identifiers.
+A identifier is data related for an organisation for a scheme e.g. Companies House
-- **Scheme**:
+- **Scheme**: A scheme is an external register or reference agency
-- **SchemeRegister**:
+- **SchemeRegister**: Scheme Registers represent an Operator/Legal entity which used to provide unique identifiers for organisations sourced existing public available register lists exposed by existing API’s, e.g. Companies House.

 ## Technical documentation

-This is a Ruby on Rails application that ....
-It's only presented as an internal API and doesn't face public users.
+This is a Ruby on Rails application to provide a central register to identify organisations; suppliers using external identifiers It's only presented as an internal API and doesn't face public users.

 ### Setup instructions
 #### For OSX/macOS version 10.9 or higher